Liberty Lake, WA

 Many therapists have policies around canceling or rescheduling appointments, and often these policies include charging a fee for a missed or late cancelled appointment.
 There are many reasons for this, including but not limited to:

-4. It represents the value of the professional’s time and any energy that went into preparing for the appointment.
+It represents the value of the professional’s time and any energy that went into preparing for the appointment such as workbooks, psychoeducation, & homework to provide for the session.